taoensso/carmine/README.md

 ![Performance comparison chart](https://github.com/ptaoussanis/carmine/raw/master/benchmarks/chart20120519.png)

 Accession did not finish the test.
-Detailed times are available on [Google Docs](https://docs.google.com/spreadsheet/ccc?key=0AuSXb68FH4uhdE5kTTlocGZKSXppWG9sRzA5Y2pMVkE)
+[Detailed benchmark information] (https://docs.google.com/spreadsheet/ccc?key=0AuSXb68FH4uhdE5kTTlocGZKSXppWG9sRzA5Y2pMVkE) is available on Google Docs.

 In principle it should be possible to close-in on the theoretical maximum performance of a JVM-based client.
 This will be an ongoing effort.